 - Always cleanse the grinder before each new batch by grinding a small amount of the next batch of beans and then discarding those grinds.

-- Use this time, before the kettle has boiled, but after the coffee is ground, to smell and evaluate the coffee from each sample.
+- Use the time before the kettle has boiled and after the coffee is ground, to smell and evaluate the coffee from each sample.

 - When the water is boiled, remove it from the heat.
 You want it to be 95 degrees celsius when you pour.

 - Pour the water into your cups in the order that you ground the coffees (the oldest grind gets water first.)

 - Pour slowly, making sure all the coffee grounds are saturated – try to avoid any dry clumps on the top of the coffee.